arvind1609/arvind1609.github.io/_news/announcement_1.md

 related_posts: false
 ---

-:microphone: Presented our work MoodCapture at CHI 2024 in Honolulu.
+:microphone: Presented our work MoodCapture at CHI 2024 in Honolulu